LenneDalben/StardewValleyModsGPL/[CP] Something's Rotten in the State of Ferngill/README.md

 # (CP) Something's Rotten in the State of Ferngill

-TBD
+A strange dream appears to be real... talk with the villagers to investigate.

 ||Background||

 My submission to the Stardew Valley Mod Jam!
+The theme was to incorporate: slippery, boom, voyage, rotten, and constlelation in some way.

 Translations are welcome!
 You can submit either the language.json to me or the strings in another language for all the strings and I will incorporate it into the mod.
 See more information on the <a href="https://stardewvalleywiki.com/Modding:Translations">wiki</a>.

 ||How to progress||

 Wake up at the farmhouse to trigger the event.
-Then, talk to Abigail, Sebastian, Sam, Penny, Maru, Robin, Demetrius, Emily, Harvey, Caroline, Pierre, Wizard, and Pam (if you unlocked bus stop), then visit where they say to visit.
+Then, talk to Abigail, Sebastian, Sam, Penny, Maru, Robin, Demetrius, Emily, Harvey, Caroline, Pierre, Wizard, and Pam (if you unlocked bus stop).
+Then visit where they say to visit.
 You'll receive a letter after the number of days on the DaysTalkingAboutEvent config setting.
 Follow the instructions to see the wrap up.

 ||Configuration||